Skip to content

 How Brahmand Models and Stores Graph Data

-Brahmand translates high-level Cypher DDL into ClickHouse tables and materialized views, optimizing both storage and traversal performance.
+Brahmand translates high-level Cypher DDL into ClickHouse tables.

 Graph Example